-In this tutorial, we will show you how to install and configuration of Elxis CMS on your CentOS 7 server.
-For those of you who didn’t know, Elxis is powerful open source content management system (CMS ) it is free for use under the GNU/GPL license.
-This cm is modern, flexible, easy to use and it comes with many useful multi-lingual features, such as responsive design, built-in commentary system, multi-level menus, performance monitor and many more.
+In this tutorial, we will show you how to install and configuration of Elxis CMS on your CentOS 7.
+For those of you who didn’t know, Elxis is a powerful open source content management system (CMS ) it is free for use under the GNU/GPL license.
+This cm is modern, flexible, easy to use and it comes with many useful multi-lingual features, such as responsive design, built-in commentary system, multi-level menus, performance monitor, and many more.

 Install Elxis CMS on CentOS 7